-Both the 5D Mark IV and the G7X Mark II are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon G7 X Mark II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.